Job Role of IT Project Manager

 Company culture permeates team barriers, and upholding the values it represents is important for senior leadership across the company regardless of job titles.
 A CEO may or may not understand coding, but they are very aware of the overall culture in their company.
 Culture management and ensuring professional enforcement is, therefore, always a performance metric for a manager.

 Capacity to correlate business goals

 In any company, as long as it is a for-profit company, the IT project will definitely be connected (directly or indirectly) to an outcome that impacts revenues.
 For instance, if the marketing team needs a webpage update, the IT manager needs to understand the expected outcome of that update for marketing and how it impacts sales.
 This will enable the manager to help prioritize the tasks that are expected to be most impactful to company revenues.

 A seamless software for product management like Chisel makes prioritizing, managing and organizing your tasks easier than ever.

 Similarly, an internal product update, such as a CRM customization for sales teams designed to help customer management, is also tied to the same goal of increasing revenue through renewals and upsells.

-- Cross-team stakeholder management
+Cross-team stakeholder management

 In the case of customer-facing IT projects, the customer experience/satisfaction teams, sales, account management, and marketing teams must be kept updated so that they can manage the required customer communication effectively and are not taken by surprise.

-- CX understanding and compliance
+CX understanding and compliance